peterantonarosjr/peterantonarosjr/README.md

 ### Personal Website

-Click [here] to learn more about me, my education, passions and some of things I enjoy 😄
+Click [here] to learn more about me, my education, passions and some of the things I enjoy 😄

 ### Languages/Tools